boahK/MRI_Classifier/README.md

 ## Installation
-- Pre-requisites: You may need Conda environment.
+You may need Conda environment.
 You can download Anaconda from this [link](https://www.anaconda.com/download).
 Then, please run:
 ```
 conda env create –f mriclassifier_env.yml